-The Comparison between the bankruptcy and rehabilitation under the Bankruptcy Act B.E.
-2483 and its amendments
+The Comparison between the bankruptcy and rehabilitation under the Bankruptcy Act and its amendments:

-Bankruptcy Rehabilitation The Person who is eligible to file the case/ petition with the Court Creditor The debtor by its liquidator if after the completion of liquidation process, the assets of the company are less than the liabilities of the company. - Creditor/Debtor The conditions for filing the petition Debtor is insolvent The debtor is an individual person/ or juristic person The debt amount is not less than 1 million THB for individual person, or The debt amount is not less than 2 million THB for Juristic Person The Debtor is insolvent The debtor is a limited company/public company or any juristic which is specify in ministerial regulations The debt amount is not less than 10 million THB a reasonable cause and prospect for the reorganisation of the debtor's business (debtor must not be placed under absolute receivership) Filing petition in good faith The effect by the Court Order Upon the Court issuing an absolute receivership order against the debtor, only the receiver has the authority to manage the business and collect all assets of the debtor for distribution to the eligible creditors who file their claims for repayment of debt within the time frame as specified by the law.
-Upon the Court accepting the petition for rehabilitation, the automatic stay of the debtor under Section 90/ 12 shall be applied.
-The operation when entering the process/ The effect by the Court Order The debtor shall file proposal for a composition in satisfaction of debts in the creditors meeting If there is no Proposal or any Approval for a composition in the meetings, the official receiver must report to the Court and the Court shall have to order that the debtor is bankrupt.
-In case of accepting the rehabilitation plan by the Court, the plan administrator shall operate the implementation of the plan which shall not exceed 5 years.
-The implementation of the plan shall be extended 2 times which shall not exceed 1 year per each extend.
-In the Case that the creditors meeting, and the Court rejects the plan, Court will

-After 3 years from the order's date, order to dismiss the rehabilitation order,

-the order might be dismissed under or order the debtor in bankrupt.
+The Person who is eligible to file the case/ petition with the Court receive satisfaction of a claim from the proceeds from disposal of assets.
+Hence, the secured creditor holds priority on debt collection from the property on which it holds a lien, while the unsecured creditor gets no such protection.

+- ➤ The Creditor (there have 2 types of creditors which are unsecured creditor and secured creditor11). - The Debtor by its Liquidator, if after the completion of liquidation process, the assets of the company are less than the liabilities of the company.

+- The Creditor. - The Debtor.

+$^{^{\}rm 10}$ Section 8 of the Bankruptcy Act B.E.2483.

+11 Section 6 of the Bankruptcy Act B.E.2483 defines secured creditors as creditors who have preferential rights over a debtor's (e.g., a mortgage, a pledge, or a right of retention), to

+2. The conditions for filing the petition

+For unsecured creditor

+- i.
+The Debtor is insolvent - ii.
+The Debtor is an individual person or juristic person - iii.
+The debt amount is not less than THB 1,000,000 (USD 28,485.16) for individual debtor, or not less than THB 2,000,000 (USD 56,970.32) for corporate debtor.

+For secured creditor

+- i.
+The Debtor is insolvent - ii.
+The Debtor is an individual person or juristic person - iii.
+The secured creditor must not be a person who is prohibited from forcing debt repayment against the debtor's property in excess of their security - iv.
+The secured creditor must refer in the petition that the secured creditor will give up the liens/security12 for the benefit of all creditors; or the secured creditor must refer the appraisal of the liens/security in the petition, which when deducted from the amount of the debt, the amount of debt repayment would be lack for individual debtor in the amount of not less than THB 1,000,000 or a corporate debtor in the amount of not less than THB 2,000,000.

+i.
+The Debtor is insolvent

+- The Debtor is a limited company/public company or any juristic which is specify in ministerial regulations - iii.
+The debt amount is not less than THB 10,000,000 (USD 284,851.60) - iv. a reasonable cause and prospect for the reorganisation of the debtor's business (debtor must not be placed under absolute receivership) - v.
+Filing petition in good faith

-some conditions specify by the law,
+3. The effect by the Court Order

+Upon the Court issues an absolute receivership order against the debtor, only the receiver has the authority to manage the business and collect all assets of the debtor for distribution to the eligible creditors who file their claims for repayment of debt within the time frame as specified by the law.

+Upon the Court accepting the petition for rehabilitation, the automatic stay of the debtor under Section 90/12 shall be applied.

+4. The Operation when entering the process/ the effect by the Court Order

+The debtor shall file proposal for a composition in satisfaction of debts in the creditors meeting

+If there is no Proposal or any Approval for a composition in the meetings, the official receiver has to report to the Court and the Court shall have to order that the debtor is bankrupt.
-for example, there is no further asset

-to be seized.
+After 3 years from the order's date, the order might be dismissed under some conditions specify by the law, for example, there is no further asset to be seized.